classiebit/anofie-pro-docs/resources/docs/1.0/settings/notifications.md

 # Notifications

-You get notifications about each new message or comment you receive on the messages page.
-Along with that, you will receive a notification email about new messages and comments
+Users get notifications about every new received message and comment.
+Notifications are shown on the &nbsp;<larecipe-button type="primary" rounded>Messages</larecipe-button>&nbsp; page.

-> {info} Notification email will only be send, if you have enabled `Email Notifications` in your account settings.
+>{success} Notifications are sent via email as well.

 ---

+>{warning} Make sure you added correct `Email Credentials` in the `Admin Panel` -> `Mail Configurations`